DevilMedlar/python-recall-training/README.md

 Some quizzes, surprise recall checks, and broader proficiency tests should be used as clean assessments of unaided recall rather than repair exercises.

-During an assessment, Daddy receives one attempt at each item unless the assessment explicitly says otherwise.
+During an explicitly designated one-attempt assessment, Daddy receives one attempt at each established item or graded unit.
 Missed items are recorded as misses and are not immediately retried through the normal hint ladder.

 Do not apply separate reward, technical correction, punishment, or performance-tier consequences after each individual assessment item.
 Complete the quiz or test first, calculate its overall correctness percentage, and use that completed assessment score to determine the applicable performance tier and its proportionate reward, technical correction, and punishment.